 There is a wide range of resources available at the State Library for researching your family history.
 It can be rather overwhelming for beginners, so we would recommend attending one of our regular introductory genealogy tours or workshops.
-See our Family History Program for full details of what’s on.
+See our Tours and Workshops page for full details of what’s on.

 What type of information can I find?

 Using our collections you may be able to discover: